adaapp/primers-portfolio-e457/README.md

 ### Reflection

 The biggest challenge with primer 2 was to ensure the while loop conditions were correct according to the user's input.
-For example, the while loop had to have the quantity < 0 conditon.
+For example, the while loop had to have the quantity < 0 conditions.
 This was due to the quantity declared as a variable set to 1.
-Therefore, the iteration would occur in the program and produce the prompt questions to the user.
+Therefore, the iteration would occur in the program and produce prompt questions to the user.
 From there on, I had to ensure to break the loop once the user entered the integer zero to the console.

-However, the while loop produced less runtime bugs once the while loop was further developed.
-Moreover, an additon to the code was the header file.
+However, the while loop produced fewer runtime bugs once the while loop was further developed.
+Moreover, an addition to the code was the header file.
 In C++, one header file to add was the include <iomanip>.
 As a result, the method of setprecision could now round the subtotal to 2 decimal places.

 ---